 305b.
 Advanced Health Assessment Applications for Acute Care Nurse Practitioners.
 This course builds on knowledge of advanced health assessment with a focus on clients commonly seen in the acute care practice setting.
 Advanced health assessment skills include obtaining appropriate health histories and performing physical examinations on adult patients with complex problems, in a variety of acute and chronic healthcare settings, as well as participating in direct patient care.
 In addition, the course emphasizes proper documentation of data obtained from the history and physical exams and the development of appropriate differential diagnoses, problem lists, and therapeutic plans of care.
-Prerequisite: 305a.
+Prerequisite or corequisite: 305a, graduate-level standing, admission to the specialty.
 FALL.
 [1] King and staff.

 305b.
 Advanced Health Assessment Applications for the Adult Nurse Practitioner.
 This course builds on a knowledge of advanced health assessment, with a focus on clients commonly seen in the adult practice setting.
 Advanced health assessment techniques are emphasized.
 Diverse approaches are used in expanding proficiency in conducting histories and physical examinations in clinical laboratory settings with adult clients.
 Communication techniques unique to the specialty population are emphasized.
 Systematic and organized health assessments that are sensitive to cultural and developmental needs of adults are explored.
 Students are introduced to the dynamics of the managed health care environment.
 Experienced adult nurse practitioners serve as role models in clinical practice.
-Prerequisite: 305a.
+Prerequisite or corequisite: 305a, graduate-level standing, admission to the specialty.
 FALL.
 [1] Coleman and staff.

 305b.
 Advanced Health Assessment Applications for the Family Nurse Practitioner.
 This course builds on knowledge of advanced health assessment, with a focus on clients commonly seen in the family practice setting.
 Advanced health assessment techniques are emphasized.
 Diverse types of approaches are used in expanding proficiency in conducting histories and physical examinations in laboratory and clinical settings.
 Communication techniques unique to the specialty population are emphasized.
 Systematic and organized health assessments that are sensitive to cultural and developmental needs are explored.
 Students are introduced to the dynamics of the managed health care environment.
 Experienced family nurse practitioners serve as role models in clinical practice.
-Prerequisite: 305a.
+Prerequisite or corequisite: 305a, graduate-level standing, admission to the specialty.
 FALL.
 [1] Bradley and staff.